 Cloch an Phoill

-South of Tullow in Ardristan, County Carlow, lies a large holed stone of great antiquity, which may once have been part of a megalithic tomb.
+Cloch an Phoill can be located South of Tullow in Ardristan, County Carlow, lies a large holed stone of great antiquity, which may once have been part of a megalithic tomb.

 The Cloch an Phoill is a huge pillarstone with a circular hole pierced through it, in Tullow County Carlow.
 It is believed the stone was used as a seal or blocking stone for a megalithic tomb some four thousand years ago and the hole was used to pass food through to the dead after the tomb had been closed.
 The hole is around 30 cms in diameter and as late as the eighteenth century sick children were passed through the hole as a cure.
 According to legend the stone is also associated with Niall of the Nine Hostages.

 The Stone can be found in Aghade about three and a half kilometres south of Tullow on the Eastern side of the N81.
 The Stone is well sign posted and lies in a field, just to the north of a large gateway there is a gap in the hedge to allow access to visitors.